andrea-gutierrez/hornos/README.md

 - Python: Python programming language was utilized for developing the software interface for controlling the equipment, adjusting parameters, and collecting data.
 - Arduino: Arduino microcontrollers were employed to interface with sensors, regulate furnace temperatures, and control various components of the equipment.
-- EagleCad: EagleCad was used for designing the electronic circuits and schematics for the equipment, ensuring optimal functionality and performance.
+- EagleCad: It was used for designing the electronic circuits and schematics for the equipment, ensuring optimal functionality and performance.
 - Electronic Devices: Various electronic components and devices were integrated into the equipment to facilitate data collection, temperature regulation, and communication with external systems.
+Some of them was Arduino Nano, Relays, thermocouples, Nextion HMI and some others.

 ### About Dinntec
-This project is developed and distributed by Dinntec, a company based in Colombia specializing in the implementetation of innovative technology solutions.
+This project was developed and distributed by Dinntec, a company based in Colombia specializing in the implementetation of innovative technology solutions.
 Dinntec is committed to providing high-quality educational resources to enhance learning experiences in various fields, including physics and thermodynamics.

 ### Images
 ![horno_1](./images/Diagrama.png)&nbsp;